 Days 3-4: Hué.
 Explore the life and times of Vietnam's greatest Emporer, Tu Duc.
 Visit the Citadel, Imperial Palace, and Forbidden Purple City.
 Enjoy a sunset boat ride on the Perfume River.

-Day 7: Hanoi.
+Day 7: Early morning flight to Hanoi.
 Tour historic and cultural sites of Hanoi including Ho Chi Minh’s house, the One Pillar Pagoda, Temple of Literature, and the city’s Old Quarter.
 Dine at renowned restuarants featuring a fusion of Asian and colonial influences.

-Days 10: On the morning of Day 10, depart from Hanoi at your leisure.
+Days 10: You may depart from Hanoi at your leisure during the morning.

 The Private Collection Advantage: